w94r6x7gdx-cyber/Vanguard/README.md

 - vgk IOCTL responses can be intercepted via hypervisor hook on `NtDeviceIoControlFile`
 - IRP hooks via Drivermon as an alternative
 - Kernel callbacks registered by vgk after startup — RWX pages must be allocated **before** this point
+- A decryption key exists inside `vgk.sys` that decrypts IOCTL data passed through the driver

 **Process suspend/resume IOCTL codes (from vgk):**
 ```